 We’d motored through some floating grass mats, so we next checked to see if the sea strainer was plugged.
 There was a little grass in it but not enough to stop the water flow.
 Dave then discovered that absolutely no water was flowing through the seacock.
 He tried to dislodge the blockage from inside the boat but couldn’t.

 I wanted to jump in and try to clear the blockage from the outside.
 However, the current was ripping through the narrow channel.
 I thought I’d be safe holding a line from the bow and tying it around my waist in case I lost my grip.
 Dave simply wasn’t comfortable with me getting in the water.
-He wanted a tow.*
+He wanted a tow.
+We talked about trying to side-tie our dinghy, but with the speed of the current and the narrowness of the channel we both thought it could cause more problems.

 We have a rule that when we disagree on a course of action, we go with the safer or more conservative alternative.
 That meant getting a tow.